starscaster/Caster/README.md

 export DEEPSEEK_KEY="sk-your-key-here"

-(You can also set the API key on the client side, and the proxy will transmit it transparently)
+(You can also set the API key on the client side, and the proxy will apply the passed value)

 3. Run